 - Frequency: The intervals used to monitor the mounts.
 The recommendation is 15 minutes.

-- Alert: Select Alert to receive alerts in the event of any issue.
+- Alert: Select Alert to receive alerts for any issue.

 - Apply Availability Monitor: Select the checkbox to show the availability of the monitors.